ultimatecoder/arjun/README.md

 1. Install beautiful tool :star2: [Pipenv][5].
 We will use this for managing development/test level dependencies.

-2. Install dependencies using `pipenv install`.
+2. Install development dependencies using `pipenv install --dev`.

 ## Development :pencil: